Updated: Aug 26

 If their disappointment is not something that they want to improve then find their strengths.
 We aren't good at everything but everyone is good or passionate about something.
 It can be helpful for them to realise that it is okay to not be good at somethings.
 We can't all be good runners or great singers.
 Help them find what they are good at and follow goals for that.

-Whether your child misses a key while playing the piano, doesn’t get pick for the team, colours out of the lines, or doesn’t do well in a test, we have to support our children through these uncomfortable times and see them as the teaching opportunity that they are.
+Whether your child misses a key while playing the piano, doesn’t get picked for the team, colours out of the lines, or doesn’t do well in a test, we have to support our children through these uncomfortable times and see them as the teaching opportunity that they are.
 It is a time to validate and move through the emotions and then support our children to eventually see the learning that will come.
 But above all, we can show our children that they are l loved as they learn and grow.